FrederikVA/DTUImageAnalysis/exercises/ex1-IntroductionToImageAnalysis/readme.md

 a mask is created from the original image.

 **Exercise 12:** *Where are the values 1 and where are they 0?*
+Values above 150 are white.
+Others are black (0)

 **Exercise 13:** *What does this piece of code do?*